Professional Degree courses in Dentistry, Education, Law, Medicine and Theology (MTS, MDiv)

 Topic(s) will reflect an area of interest in Physiology and Pharmacology, and may vary each year.
 Prior to registration, check with the Department of Physiology and Pharmacology for the selected topic.

-A major laboratory project in Physiology or Pharmacology, which emphasizes experimental design, instrumentation, collection and analysis of data and communication of experimental results by oral, poster and written presentations.
-Students will select the physiology or pharmacology project from a list provided by the department and be matched to a supervisor.
+A major research project in Physiology or Pharmacology which emphasizes experimental design, instrumentation, data collection and analyses, and communication of experimental results by written, oral, and poster presentations.
+Students will select a research project from options provided by the department and be matched to a supervisor.